Skip to main content

 Overview

 Learn how to use Semgrep’s intuitive syntax to write rules specific to your codebase.
-You can write and share rules directly from your browser using the Semgrep Playground, or write rules in your terminal and run them on the command line.
+You can write and share rules directly from your browser using the Semgrep Editor, or you can write rules in your terminal and run them on the command line.

 Private rules